ojacques/ojacques/README.md

 #### Work

 I'm a Senior DevOps Consultant.
-I work on building, deploying and operating Software in the Cloud and on premises, the "DevOps" [(3) ways](https://itrevolution.com/the-three-ways-principles-underpinning-devops/).
+I work on building, deploying and operating Software in the Cloud and on premises, the "DevOps" [(3) ways](https://itrevolution.com/the-three-ways-principles-underpinning-devops/), inspired by the [5 ideals](https://www.olivierjacques.com/blog/The-Unicorn-Project-Book-Review/#the-five-ideals).

 #### Not work